Biker99/DWD_PollenRecorder/README.md

 - each day, new download is started at 11am and a new line is added this file
 - with this, personal health status can be tracked on daily basis

- --> I use the tool to track my daily helth status in relation to environmental distortions
+ --> I use the tool to track my daily health status in relation to environmental distortions

  the java main file is located at /gui/PollenGUI.java